 If you want to open up the file to transfer it over to your MP3 device, just click on the “View Download Folder” at the top menu bar inside the Amazon MP3 Downloader.
 The directory where your files are located will open, and you can either burn them to a CD, download them to your favorite MP3 device, or simply admire what it looks like to truly own music files that you can do whatever you want with – you don’t have to play them in a specific device!

 I don’t mean to knock iTunes, we love the application and write about it all the time, like Saikat’s awesome article on how to fix a lost link to the iTunes music library.
 Ultimately, it really does have one of the best written music browse/music player applications in the industry.
 However the desire to maintain a proprietary stronghold of the music format is probably going to keep iTunes at a major competitive disadvantage.
 I, for one, intend to become a loyal Amazon MP3 Downloader fan from now on.
-Another great option, if you’re interested in more of a player/downloader application, check out Mark’s review of Mozilla’s Songbird.

 What’s your favorite source for cheap MP3 music downloads?
 Have you read 3 Ultra Cheap Alternatives To iTunes Store?
 What do you think of the Amazon Music Download application?
 Share your opinion in the comments section below.